Deciphering the origin of spin current in spintronic terahertz emitters and its imprint on their electromagnetic radiation via time-dependent density functional theory

-{\em Conclusions and Outlook}.---Using recently developed TDDFT+Jefimenko first-principles approach~\cite{Kefayati2024}, we have independently and microscopically evaluated spin and charge currents in response to fsLP driving Co/Pt and Co/W bilayers to find [Fig.~\ref{fig:fig3}] that in both cases in the case of time-dependent transport at {\em ultrafast} time scales.
-This is in contrast to their equality via Eq.~\eqref{eq:ishe} that is virtually always assumed~\cite{Seifert2016,Seifert2023,Wu2017,Rouzegar2022,Jechumtal2024} when interpreting experiments, as well as used~\cite{Jechumtal2024} to extract $I_{S_y}^z(t)$ time profile from measured THz signals.
-There are many reasons for Eq.~\eqref{eq:notequal} and the lack [Fig.~\ref{fig:fig3}] of direct relation~\cite{Schmidt2023} between time profiles of $I_{S_y}^z(t)$ and THz signal, also conjectured from recent experiments of Ref.~\cite{Gorchon2022} but indirectly, as spin current cannot be directly measured in general, and measuring ultrafast charge current is outside the capabilities of presently available electronics.
-For example, multiple spin-to-charge conversion processes---such as, at FM/NM interface or within NM bulk~\cite{Mahfouzi2014a}; spin memory loss~\cite{Belashchenko2016,Dolui2017,Gupta2020,Amin2016,Amin2016a}; reduced spin transmission~\cite{Wahada2022} across FM/NM interface; and localization~\cite{Vos2023,Volkov2019} of initially free excited electrons onto outer unfilled $d$-orbitals of transitions metals used as NM layer---can easily disrupt na\"{i}vely conjectured one-to-one relation [Eq.~\ref{eq:ishe}] between interlayer spin current along the $z$-axis and charge current along the $x$-axis within NM layer in Fig.~\ref{fig:fig1}.
+{\em Conclusions and Outlook}.---Using recently developed TDDFT+Jefimenko first-principles approach~\cite{Kefayati2024}, we {\em independently} compute spin and charge currents in response to fsLP driving of Co/Pt and Co/W bilayers to find [Fig.~\ref{fig:fig3}] that in both cases This is in contrast to identity of their temporal profiles [Eq.~\eqref{eq:ishe}] that is virtually always assumed~\cite{Seifert2016,Seifert2023,Wu2017,Zhang2017b,Rouzegar2022,Jechumtal2024,Liu2021} when interpreting experiments, and also employed~\cite{Jechumtal2024} to extract $I_{S_y}^z(t)$ time profile from measured THz signals.
+However, Eq.~\eqref{eq:ishe} can hardly be tested experimentally because spin current cannot be directly measured in general~\cite{Saitoh2006}, and measuring ultrafast charge current is outside the capabilities of presently available electronics.
+There are many possible reasons~\cite{Gorchon2022,Schmidt2023} for breakdown of one-to-one relation between temporal profiles of $I_{S_y}^z(t)$ and $I^x_\mathrm{NM}(t)$, such as: multiple spin-to-charge conversion processes, at FM/NM interface or within NM bulk~\cite{Mahfouzi2014a}; spin memory loss~\cite{Belashchenko2016,Dolui2017,Gupta2020,Amin2016,Amin2016a}; reduced spin transmission~\cite{Wahada2022} across FM/NM interface; and localization~\cite{Vos2023,Volkov2019} of initially free excited electrons onto outer unfilled $d$-orbitals of transitions metals used as NM layer in the course of their ultrafast dynamics.
+We indeed find localization mechanism to be operative in the case of Co/W layer, as also confirmed in experiments on W alone~\cite{Vos2023}, which leads to {\em maximal violation} of virtually always assumed Eq.~\eqref{eq:ishe} as the charge current $I^x_W(t)$ [Fig.~\ref{fig:fig3}(e)] and its contribution to THz radiation [Fig.~\ref{fig:fig3}(f)] are minuscule.
+Possibility of such dramatic violation of Eq.~\eqref{eq:ishe} is not surprising as relations like Eq.~\eqref{eq:ishe} stem from phenomenological assumption that one can simply translate concepts from linear-response (i.e., driven by bias voltage much smaller than the Fermi energy) steady-state transport phenomena~\cite{Sinova2015,VanTuan2016} to ultrafast-light-driven materials.
+On the other hand, using light of {800 nm} wavelength is equivalent to applying bias voltage of \mbox{$\simeq 1.55$ eV} (which some calculations on spintronic THz emitters even attempt to mimic by using steady-state quantum transport formulas at such finite bias voltage~\cite{Wahada2022}).
+On the top of it, one has to deal with ultrafast time evolution of electrons, which can bring a host of nontrivial dynamical correlations effects~\cite{Mrudul2024} that {\em cannot} be conjectured by invoking a physical picture~\cite{Adamantopoulos2022} where excited electrons simply transition across bands calculated in the GS.